sagemath/trac_to_gh/Issue 5418.md

 # Issue 5418: Get the coverage of the Jon Hanke's qf code to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5418

 Original creator: mabshoff